Impact of Job Burnout Upon Nurses performance among Nurses working in Teaching Hospitals

 Quantitative Study(ies)

-Methodology: A descriptive study, of three hundred nurses who participate in research at Teaching Hospitals Medical City for period from on 20 April 2024 to 15 January 2025.
-The data were collected through the use of developed questionnaire format, interview technique.
-Descriptive and inferential data analysis used.
+Methods and Materials: A descriptive study of three hundred nurses who participated in research at Teaching Hospitals Medical City for the period from 20 April 2024 to 15 January 2025.
+The data were collected using a questionnaire format and interview technique—descriptive and inferential data analysis were used.

 Conclusion: The results indicate there is a significant main impact of job burnout on nurses’ performance.